-Related development outcomes Increased employment Improved strategic sector performance Increased access to social and economic infrastructure Total contribution We contributed USD 1.1 billion in loans towards agribusiness and USD 259 million towards energy generation.
-655 MW of renewable energy was generated through projects we financed in 2021.
-There has been a continued trend of decreased funding to the oil and gas industry over the past five years.
-Related SDGs SDG 2: Through the alleviation of climate change and by promoting more sustainable crops, TDB is helping to improve access to food and minimise the impacts of climate change on the agricultural sector.
-SDG 3: Better access to food and less pollution as a result of the burning of fossil fuels helps to promote better health.
-SDG 7: Affordable and clean energy is provided through the funding of alternative clean energy sources.
+Increased employment Improved strategic sector performance Related development outcomes Increased access to social and economic infrastructure • We contributed USD 1.1 billion in loans towards agribusiness and USD 259 million towards energy generation.
+655 MW of renewable energy was generated through projects we financed Total contribution • There has been a continued trend of decreased funding to the oil and gas industry over the past five years.
+SDG 2: Through the alleviation of climate change and by promoting more sustainable crops, TDB is helping to improve access to food and minimise the impacts of climate change on the agricultural sector. • SDG 3: Better access to food and less pollution as a result of the burning of fossil fuels helps to promote better health.
+Related SDGs SDG 7: Affordable and clean energy is provided through the funding of alternative clean energy sources.
 SDG 13: Climate change is mitigated not only through the financing of clean energy sources, but also by facilitating more sustainable agricultural practices.